 However, if someone gains access to your bank account, it will be a lot more difficult.
 Once cash leaves your account, it will probably be a much tougher sell.
 Thus, if you prefer not to use a credit card, it’s actually safer to use cash.

 - Visa Infinite

 One thing to note about this is that it’s likely that the higher levels of Visa usually come with an annual fee.
 In other words, those benefits won’t be free.
-Still, the cards usually have their own benefits outside of the Visa benefits.
+Still, the cards usually have their benefits outside of the Visa benefits.

 Visa Traditional is the most basic level of Visa.
 It includes benefits such as requesting a replacement for lost/stolen cards and accidental damage protection for rental cars.
-Also included are protection against fraud, plus roadside assistance.
+Also included is protection against fraud, plus roadside assistance.